-From 2021, a further upgrade to the plant is set to boost its processing capacity to 600,000 tonnes, with increasing levels of raw materials from food-production waste, such as used oils, animal fats and by-products of palm oil processing.
+From 2024, a further upgrade to the plant is set to boost its processing capacity to 560,000 tonnes, with increasing levels of raw materials from food-production waste, such as used oils, animal fats and other advanced by-products.

 Porto Marghera, the success of industrial conversion

-Sicily’s Gela bio-refinery became operational in August 2019 – having had more than 3 million work hours spent on its conversion.
-The plant can process up to 720,000 tonnes annually of used vegetable oil, frying oil, fats, algae and waste by-products to produce quality biofuel.
+Sicily’s Gela biorefinery became operational in August 2019 – having had more than 3 million work hours spent on its conversion.
+The plant can process up to 750,000 tonnes annually of used vegetable oil, frying oil, fats, algae and waste/advanced by-products to produce quality premium biofuel.

 In collaboration with Honeywell-UOP, we put in place at our laboratories in San Donato the our innovative Ecofining™ technology, which lets us take quality biofuels from vegetable oil.
 The process has two phases: hydro-deoxygenation and isomerisation.
 The first involves treating the outflow with hydrogen to eliminate oxygen and saturate the double bonds, the second reordering the paraffins to improve the final product's cold flow properties.
-The result is hydrotreated vegetable oil (HVO), a biofuel with better properties than that from the traditional method, known as fatty acid methyl esters (FAMEs).
-Some 20% of this HVO goes on to enrich our Eni Diesel + fuel.
+The result is hydrotreated vegetable oil (HVO), a biofuel with better properties than that from the traditional method, known as fatty acid methyl esters (FAMEs), in term of energy content, impurities and cold properties.
+About 10% of this HVO goes on to enrich our Eni Diesel + fuel.